What Causes Cataracts?

 Cataracts do not just affect older adults.
-In some cases, children can be born with cataracts, which mean the eye’s natural lens appears cloudy instead of a normally clear lens.
+In some cases, children can be born with cataracts, which means the eye’s natural lens appears cloudy instead of a normally clear lens.
 There are many different reasons why congenital cataracts form, including:

 - Infections passed down from the mother during pregnancy